stablekernel/aqueduct/aqueduct/templates/db_and_auth/README.md

 Notice above that we have an `id` of `com.local.test` and a `secret` of `mysecret`.
 We will need the Base64Encoding of these values for use within the CURL scripts.
 For now, you can use [https://www.base64encode.org/](https://www.base64encode.org/) to generate the encoding.

 The pattern for the input string is `id:secret`.
-Using the `id` and `secret` from above, our input string is `com.local.test:mysecret`.
+Using the client identifier and secret from above, our input string is `com.local.test:mysecret`.

 Copy that string, `com.local.test:mysecret`, to the Base64Encoding page.
 Set the Destination charset to `UTF-8` and clidk the Encode> button.
 You should see the result of `Y29tLmxvY2FsLnRlc3Q6bXlzZWNyZXQ=`